 An invalid identifier for the Access Control List elements has been used in a request.
 The following values are allowed: N (None), E (entities) and A (Attributes).
+This is an error on IMiS®/Client.

 ERR: "Invalid date part (<date part>)."